thinq4yourself/labster-landing-material-proto/README.md

-Beard & Fedora Jekyll theme
+Labster Jekyll theme
 =========================

-Jekyll theme based for a Beard and a Fedora dot com
+Jekyll theme based for labster dot com landing page

 ## How to use
- - Place a image in `/img/portoflio/`
+ - Place a image in `/img/gallery/`
  - Create posts to display projects with naming convention:
    - `2007-09-04-t4y-6.markdown` OR `2007-09-04-t4y-6.md`
  - Use the follow front matter as an example: